jackson15j/android_test/README.md

 In no particular order, here is a link dump provided by my investigations and from talks with a friendly android contractor:

-* http://search.maven.org - Java equivilant of Pythons PyPi.
+* http://search.maven.org - Java equivalent of Python's PyPi.

 Withings
 --------